dadadadas111/rental-service/docs/MVP.md

 ### 📌 Minimum Viable Product (MVP)

-**Goal:** Launch a functional platform that lets students find rooms, request & pay for bookings, and lets landlords manage their listings—all within 2 months.
+**Goal:** Launch a functional platform that lets Customers find rooms, request & pay for bookings, and lets landlords manage their listings—all within 2 months.

 ---